TEACHERS

 PLANNING and documenting LEARNING

-USING THE STEP Digital families LEARNING APP
+THE STEP family LEARNING APP

 Personalised and easy to use, our Learning App offers an intuitive, two-way communication between learners and teachers.
 Use it to plan, share learning and reflect on progress together.
 The app is free and hosted on a secure server.

-–STEP STARTER SACK PROGRAMME–
+STEP STARTER SACK PROGRAMME

 Many Gypsy/Travellers do not take up the offer of pre-school education and some do not go to school.
 STEP Starter Sacks are part of a learning programme aiming to make connections between families and learning centres.